 Her public art projects can be found in several San Francisco Bay Area cities.
-In 2016, she curated “Neighborhoods Coming Together,” a place-making project about Oakland, CA, that was featured in The New York Times.
-Her work has been exhibited nationally (The Underground Railroad Freedom Center, Cincinnati, OH; Bullock Museum, Austin, TX; and Michigan State University, East Lansing, MI) and internationally (South Africa, Europe, Japan, Costa Rica and the U.S. Consulate in Jerusalem).
+In 2016, she curated “Neighborhoods Coming Together,” a place-making project about Oakland, California, that was featured in The New York Times.
+Her work has been exhibited nationally (The Underground Railroad Freedom Center, Cincinnati, Ohio; Bullock Museum, Austin, Texas; and Michigan State University, East Lansing, Michigan) and internationally (South Africa, Europe, Japan, Costa Rica and the U.S. Consulate in Jerusalem).
 In 2018, she was recognized and honored with a National Heritage Fellowship from the National Endowment of the Arts.
-Coleman lived and worked in Castro Valley, CA, from 1984 until her death in April 2019.
+Coleman lived and worked in Castro Valley, California, from 1984 until her death in April 2019.

 We will post a photograph of the full 2020 National Cowboy Poetry Gathering poster when it is available.
 As always, posters will be for sale in our Gift Shop!